jelodge/GeneralAssemblyCapstone/README.md

 Now that we have generated a model with the features of our wines, I looked into other ways that I might be able to improve upon what has already been done.
 These fell into three different categories.

-Dimensionality reduction
+*Dimensionality reduction*
-Usually we could employ techniques such as principal component analysis (PCA) to define a new set of orthogonal axes within the feature space to optimise a trade-off between retained dimensions and retained variance/information within the data
+- Usually we could employ techniques such as principal component analysis (PCA) to define a new set of orthogonal axes within the feature space to optimise a trade-off between retained dimensions and retained variance/information within the data
-However, given that my dataset was in fact mostly one-hot encoded categorical variables, PCA would not be applicable given its reliance on finding new axes to maximise variance in feature space; for binary features of 1s or 0s this approach does not necessarily make sense
+- Alternatively, multiple correspondence analysis (MCA) attempts to accomplish a similar result but with one-hot encoded categorical features by attempting to cluster features that often indicate in the same direction (e.g. hypothetically if all French wines were red then they would always both indicate 1 in those columns, arguably providing redundant information)
-Alternatively, multiple correspondence analysis (MCA) attempts to accomplish a similar result but with one-hot encoded categorical features by attempting to cluster features that often indicate in the same direction (e.g. hypothetically if all French wines were red then they would always both indicate 1 in those columns, arguably providing redundant information)
+- However, after attempting to apply this to my dataset it proved to result in too much information loss for too little reduction in dimensionality, not to mention increased complexity of relating the new coordinate system back to the original variables

-However, after attempting to apply this to my dataset it proved to result in too much information loss for too little reduction in dimensionality, not to mention increased complexity of relating the new coordinate system back to the original variables
+*Natural Language Processing of Reviews*

-Natural Language Processing of Reviews
+- By incorporating the text from each wine, also in one-hot encoded sparse matrix format, we could try to identify key words from the wine titles and reviews that could provide predictive power in regards to modelling wine prices
-By incorporating the text from each wine, also in one-hot encoded sparse matrix format, we could try to identify key words from the wine titles and reviews that could provide predictive power in regards to modelling wine prices
+- Using the SGDR on the text sparse matrix achieved an R<sup>2</sup> of around 0.18
-Using the SGDR on the text sparse matrix achieved an R<sup>2</sup> of around 0.18 Incorporating the NLP and categorical feature sparse matrices into one larger model is an area for further study
+- Incorporating the NLP and categorical feature sparse matrices into one larger model is an area for further study

-Feature Engineering
+*Feature Engineering*
-It was observed and noted in the EDA stage that the rating feature, when used in its quasi-continuous form (as previously discussed) that an exponential relationship was evident
+- It was observed and noted in the EDA stage that the rating feature, when used in its quasi-continuous form (as previously discussed) that an exponential relationship was evident
-An exponential function, f(x) = ae<sup>b(x-c)</sup> + d with a, b, c and d all constants and x as wine rating in this instance, was fitted, and visually appeared to be a good way to relate the two variables
+- An exponential function, f(x) = ae<sup>b(x-c)</sup> + d with a, b, c and d all constants and x as wine rating in this instance, was fitted, and visually appeared to be a good way to relate the two variables
-By applying a transformation using the fitted relationship above, we may be able to improve the predictive power of the rating variable in future modelling
+- By applying a transformation using the fitted relationship above, we may be able to improve the predictive power of the rating variable in future modelling

 These areas for improvement are still somewhat of a work in progress, and publishing these findings publicly will follow in short order.